DigitalPublishingToolkit/TOD15-Online-Courtship/md/13_deSeta_Zhang.md

 ![*Figure 2*.
 "Momo at one hundred million users, thanks to you for being with us!", smartphone screenshot by the authors, 7 February 2014.](imgs/deseta-images/Figure-2.jpg)

-*Figure 2*.
+Figure 2.
 "Momo at one hundred million users, thanks to you for being with us!", smartphone screenshot by the authors, 7 February 2014.

 ## Locating Mobile Sociality: Online Dating and the Chinese City